open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

     25.0], (25.0, 50.0], (50.0, 75.0], (75.0, 100.0], (100.0, 250.0], (250.0,
     500.0], (500.0, 1000.0], (1000.0, +&infin;).

-The SDK SHOULD use the following logic to determine how to process an
+The SDK SHOULD use the following logic to determine how to process Measurements made with an Instrument:
-Instrument:

 * Determine the `MeterProvider` which "owns" the Instrument.
 * If the `MeterProvider` has no `View` registered, take the Instrument and apply